urumo/red_piccolo/README.md

 ## About The Project

-Red Piccolo is an upcoming instant messaging application that offers more than just a platform to communicate.
-It is designed to allow users to not only share their moments but also handle finances securely and swiftly with one another.
+Red Piccolo is an ambitious instant messaging application that goes beyond conventional communication.
+It's designed to be a multi-faceted platform, allowing users not only to share life's moments but also to manage finances with ease and security.
+Red Piccolo will stand out with its commitment to speed and high security, setting a new standard for instant messaging applications.

-With a strong emphasis on security and speed, Red Piccolo aims to redefine the way we think about connectivity in our daily lives.
+The development of Red Piccolo is planned in multiple phases:

+1. **Relay of Telegram**: Initially, Red Piccolo will act as a relay for Telegram, allowing users to connect and communicate using their existing Telegram accounts.
+2. **Finances (Potential Crypto Integration)**: A key phase will introduce financial functionalities, potentially including cryptocurrency transactions, to provide users with a seamless financial exchange experience.
+3. **Artificial Intelligence**: AI will play a role in enhancing user interactions, offering intelligent features that adapt to user needs.
+4. **Standalone Product**: The final goal is to establish Red Piccolo as a standalone product, independent and full-featured, to serve as a primary platform for users' communication and financial needs.

 ## Prerequisites